 I mostly teach Monday – Thursday from 10:00am to 8:00pm EST. If your time zone makes those hours inconvenient, let me know and we’ll find a time that will work for both of us.

 I accept payment online via Paypal.
 You can either pay using your own Paypal account or a credit card.
 You don’t have to have a Paypal account yourself, that’s just how I process the transactions on my end.
 My rates for Skype ukulele lessons are $50 for an hour, $35 for a half-hour.
-Click here to purchase lessons.
+Once we schedule a lesson together, click here to purchase lessons.

 What You’ll Need